A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: A General Framework for Design-Based Estimation

-On the other hand, the bias of estimators in this framework is $-\frac{2}{N}\sum_{i=1}^M \mbox{Cov}(T_i,\hat{d}_i)$ (see Appendix~\ref{chpt:appn_pcrt4}).
-Therefore, if there is a heterogeneous treatment effect within pairs, $\hat{d}_i$ is highly dependent on $T_i$ for the AMW and WLS-P estimators, resulting in bias.
-On the other hand, since the H\'ajek estimator relies on the entire sample to estimate $d_i$, the dependence between $\hat{d}_i$ and $T_i$ is relatively small and disappears asymptotically (as does the bias of the estimator).
-This framework makes more clear that the bias of the H\'ajek estimator is considerably smaller than AMW and WLS-P estimators when there are a fixed number of pairs, than does comparing the bias formulas provided in Section~\ref{sec:review}.
+On the other hand, the bias of estimators in this framework is $-\frac{2}{N}\sum_{i=1}^M \mbox{Cov}(T_i,\hat{d}_i)$ (see Supplement B).
+If there is a heterogeneous treatment effect \textit{within} pairs, then the AMW and WLS-P estimators will be biased, due to the fact that these estimators use LOI imputation and $\hat{d}_i$ is thus highly dependent on $T_i$.
+On the other hand, since the H\'ajek estimator relies on the entire sample to estimate $d_i$ (LAI), the dependence between $\hat{d}_i$ and $T_i$ is relatively small and disappears asymptotically (as does the bias of the estimator).
+This framework provides more intuition that the bias of the H\'ajek estimator is smaller than the AMW and WLS-P estimators.

-A final observation is that the framework emphasizes the importance of covariate adjustment.
-First, covariate adjustment can potentially alleviate this trade-off in precision between LOI and LOO/LAI imputation of $d_i$.
-Consider the (common) setting where pairs of clusters were formed using baseline covariates.
-Realistically, in this setting, the covariates used to pair clusters together would be available to analysts of an experiment.
-Consider using these covariates to estimate $d_i$.
-These covariates capture the same information that is gained from the paired structure, so using then to estimate $d_i$ in a LOO manner should do as well as using the actual outcomes in pair $i$, without adding bias.

-Second, \hlcol{spiritblue!80}{$A_i$} can be thought of as an adjustment for there being \textit{different cluster sizes} within pairs, while \hlcol{maize!60}{$B_i$} is what one would normally consider as covariate adjustment.
+A final observation is that the framework emphasizes the importance of covariate adjustment. \hlcol{spiritblue!80}{$A_i$} can be thought of as an adjustment for there being \textit{different cluster sizes} within pairs, while \hlcol{maize!60}{$B_i$} is what one would normally consider as covariate adjustment.
 To provide some intuition, note that \hlcol{spiritblue!80}{$A_i$} disappears if the cluster sizes in a pair are equal and \hlcol{maize!60}{$B_i$} is equivalent to the adjustment that is made for paired experiments in \cite{wu_design-based_2021}.
 Thus, the baseline estimators primarily differ in how they account for different cluster sizes within pairs.
-Covariate adjustment can therefore improve precision by estimating, \hlcol{maize!60}{$B_i$}, which is difficult to estimate using only observed outcomes, as will be discussed further in the following section.
+Covariate adjustment can improve precision by estimating \hlcol{maize!60}{$B_i$}, which is difficult to estimate using only observed outcomes, as will be discussed further in the following section.